 Moth Orchid: Beautiful long-lasting blooms make Moth Orchids (Phalaenopsis) one of the world's most popular indoor plants and a popular alternative to cut flowers.
 They are treated by some people as a plant to be thrown away once flowers are finished, which is a pity because the foliage is attractive and plants will sometimes bloom again.
 They like humidity and moderate water.
 Keep out of direct sun.

 Parlor Palm (Chamaedorea elegans): Sometimes mistaken for a fern because of its foliage, Parlor Palm is slow-growing, so larger plants tend to be expensive.
-While it looks like a multi-stemmed plant, Parlor Palm is actually a collection of individual plants.
+While it looks like a multi-stemmed plant, Parlor Palm is usually presented as a group of individual plants.
 Likes medium filtered light and low to moderate water.

 Peace Lily (Spathiphyllum species): The popular Peace Lily comes in many varieties these days.
 A great plant for low to medium light conditions, Spaths like plenty of water.
 Plants that become badly dehydrated can be soaked overnight in a container of water.